raymart-evangelista/rails_members_only/README.md

 This is part of the Ruby on Rails Members Only Project in The Odin Project's Ruby on Rails Curriculum.
 Find it at https://www.theodinproject.com/lessons/ruby-on-rails-members-only.

+What confused me the most was how devise and Turbo Drive don't play nicely together.
+I kept thinking that most of the errors I encountered was because of that, but that wasn't always the case.
+An 'aha!' moment was fixing the Routes file with `resources :posts, only: [:new, :create, :index]` instead of what it was before.
+This made it so submitting Post forms worked.

 ## Resources

 ### Helped...